 Note: School board policies may be revised at any time.
 For legal context and the most current copy of the local policy, visit https://pol.tasb.org/Home/Index/955.
 Below is the text of Banquete Independent School District's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.

 Student Welfare: Freedom from Bullying

-Policy FFI(LOCAL) adopted on [insert board adoption date]
+Policy FFI(LOCAL) adopted on 3/20/2024